Is It Aggression or Is It Something Else? Reasons for Cat Aggression

 Not every reason for cat aggression is behavioral.
 I always encourage my clients to make sure medical explanations are ruled out before we begin working together.
 Why?
 If you attempt the behavioral interventions but your cat continues to feel like crud due to an illness, they’re still going to have the underlying reason for the aggression unaddressed.

-Cats experience something similar where, if they’re not feeling their best, they may prefer to be left alone and be more likely to act aggressively.
+If cats are not feeling their best, they may prefer to be left alone and be more likely to act aggressively.
 If they’re in pain and you touch somewhere that hurts, they may bite or swat to get you away.
 Can you really blame them?

 According to PetMD, some common medical causes of aggressive behavior in cats include arthritis, infections, injuries, dental problems, and neurological disorders.
 This is hardly a complete list and there are many potential medical reasons that your cat may be in pain.
-My suggestion?
-Set up a veterinarian appointment so they can come up with an explanation.

 Need help with cat aggression?